dernorberto/confluenceDumpWithPython/README.md

 2. `confluenceExportHTMLrequestsSingle.py`: download a single page by supplying the page ID as an argument.
 3. `confluenceExportHTMLrequestsPagePropertiesReport.py`: download page properties and all the pages in the report by supplying the page ID as an argument.

-For CSS Styling, it uses the `site.css` file that Confluence gnerates when exporting in HTML.
+For CSS Styling, it uses the `site.css` from Confluence that can be obtained by using the Workaround described in: https://jira.atlassian.com/browse/CONFSERVER-40907
+The 'site.css' file included with HTML exports is not as complete as the one above.

 Folder and file structure: